lostisland/faraday/README.md

 end
 ```

 Once you have the connection object, use it to make HTTP requests.
-You can pass paramters to it in a few different ways:
+You can pass parameters to it in a few different ways:

 ```ruby
 ## GET ##